aregtech/aregtech/README.md

 I welcome **C/C++ developers** to join in further development of the [AREG engine](https://github.com/aregtech/areg-sdk).
 I also invite **C# developers** to contribute to the cross-platform [AREG SDK GUI tool](https://github.com/aregtech/areg-sdk-tools) development.

 AREG SDK is a project that I have poured my heart into.
-Try it out and leave a rating ⭐, even if it doesn't meet your expectations 😜.
-Let's have fun developing open source!
+Try it out and please leave a rating ⭐

 ---